hruday-45/SQL-Data-warehouse/reports/Business_Overview/Olist_Business_Overview.md

 ---

 ### 💡 Key Insights
-- Revenue shows strong seasonality with peaks in Q4.
+- Revenue shows strong seasonality with peaks from November 2017.
 - A small group of states contributes the majority of revenue.
-- Late deliveries remain a measurable operational issue.
+- Late deliveries remain a measurable operational issue which is aproximately 10% total orders.